kevin-crook-ucb/ucb_w205_crook_supplement/2019_Summer/synch_session_commands/synch_09_web_api_raw.md

 ```
 GET / HTTP/1.0
-hit enter if no payload to be sent
+hit enter if no headers to be sent
 ```

 Inside the telnet session, you can issue a GET on / using HTTP version 1.1.
 It will hang on to the connection so you can make multiple requests.
 If you hang up with a control-C it will also hang up.
 If it sits a while without you entering a command, it will timeout.

 ```
 GET / HTTP/1.1
-hit enter if no payload to be sent
+hit enter if no headers to be sent
 ```

 The response will be in this format: